top of page

 During the early months of 1969, Seiko put the final touches on its revolutionary 6139 chronograph - in fact, the Japanese company first began putting the 6139 in automatic chronographs as early as January of the same year.

-This Seiko 6139 "Military" comes on a vintage stainless-steel Seiko bracelet, and with nylon strap, rugged travel case, and springbar tool.
+This Seiko 6139 "Military" comes on a leather-backed canvas strap, and with nylon strap, rugged travel case, and springbar tool.

 1970 Seiko 6139-7010 SpeedTimer "Military" JDM Automatic Chronograph

-DIAL: Brilliant black Arabic dial in great condition; matching minute and hour hands, with vibrant red chronograph hands on main and subdial.
+• DIAL: Brilliant black Arabic dial in great condition; matching minute and hour hands, with vibrant orange chronograph hands on main (the correct two-piece variant) and subdial.
 Day/date – with Kanji Japanese/English variants – at 3 o’clock position, and with lume plots that shine.

-CASE: Stainless-steel case measures 41mm x 44mm, with no evidence of machine polishing.
+CASE: Stainless-steel case measures 41mm x 44mm, with no evidence of machine polishing - original brushed finish remains.

 CRYSTAL: Correct Seiko Hardlex crystal, no scratches, cracks, or imperfections.

-BAND: This Seiko 6139 Military comes on a vintage stainless-steel Seiko-signed bracelet, which will fit up to an approx. 7.5 inch wrist - although not original to this watch, it matches well.
-This chronograph also comes with a black nylon strap.
+BAND: This Seiko 6139 Military comes on an olive-drab green leather-backed canvas strap; it also comes with a black nylon strap.

 CROWN: Recessed unsigned stainless-steel crown.

-CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click – no sticking - and the red chronograph main and subdial hands reset as designed to zero.
+CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click – no sticking - and the orange chronograph main and subdial hands reset as designed to zero.